zipa/data4fun/log-100DaysOfCode.md

 **Today's progress:** Starting working on the ncurses implementation for simple presentation (console).
 Created some interfaces for presentation purposes.

 **Thoughts:** The console approach is completely different than GL, so I expect a lot of refactoring in the IPresentation interface before devising a more or less agnostic approach to this.

+## Day 6: March 11, 2018

+**Today's progress:** Introduced namespaces into the presentation model.
+Added basic unit tests.
+Started Window class.

+**Thoughts:** Creating the Window class implies some other classes as well (Point, Size, Rectangle, etc.) Those classes must be covered with unit tests as they will serve as a base for multiple functionalities.
+Is there a way to unit test the visible screen result (research)?